BtcLayer/Cosmos/docs/learn/beginner/00-app-anatomy.md

 ### Application Module Interface

-Modules must implement [interfaces](../../build/building-modules/01-module-manager.md#application-module-interfaces) defined in the Cosmos SDK, [`AppModuleBasic`](../../build/building-modules/01-module-manager.md#appmodulebasic) and [`AppModule`](../../build/building-modules/01-module-manager.md#appmodule).
-The former implements basic non-dependent elements of the module, such as the `codec`, while the latter handles the bulk of the module methods (including methods that require references to other modules' `keeper`s).
-Both the `AppModule` and `AppModuleBasic` types are, by convention, defined in a file called `module.go`.
+Modules must implement [interfaces](../../build/building-modules/01-module-manager.md#application-module-interfaces) defined in the Cosmos SDK and [`AppModule`](../../build/building-modules/01-module-manager.md#appmodule). `AppModule` handles the bulk of the module methods (including methods that require references to other modules' `keeper`s).  `AppModule` is, by convention, defined in a file called `module.go`.

 `AppModule` exposes a collection of useful methods on the module that facilitates the composition of modules into a coherent application.
 These methods are called from the [`module manager`](../../build/building-modules/01-module-manager.md#manager), which manages the application's collection of modules.